aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 - **connecting to [localhost](http://localhost):** you have a pod runnign a server and you want a service that forwards that pod’s IP address to localhost on your laptop.
 - **inter-pod communication**: You have one server pod and one database pod, and you want to expose the database pod on a service for a persistent communication so that the server pod can access the database.

+> [!NOTE]
+> For a pod to communicate with another pod, they have to go through a service with port forwarding and DNS forwarding, because each pod has 1 IP address.

 **using services declaratively**